 If you want to be extra frugal you may want to keep your monthly payments between 10% - 15%.
 It's important to keep in mind all of the other payments which come with leasing a car such as insurance, fuel costs and maintenance costs if your lease doesn't include maintenance.

 Yes, they will, but nobody knows when!
-Our prices are changing all the time so isn't an ideal time to lease a car.
+Our prices are changing all the time so there isn't an ideal time to lease a car.
 If you see a great deal it's best to snap it up as soon as possible, because nobody knows how long that deal will last.

 Leasing a car makes sense when you want to drive a new car for lower monthly payments.
 The cars that are on our special offers page will almost always be cheaper than the same car on a PCP or a HP agreement.
 You must also make sure you're able to make the monthly payments.
 This means being in a secure job and earning enough to make the monthly payments or, if you're retired, have a good enough pension plan so you're able to make the payments.
 You also need a full driving license.